 “Sometimes I have a hard time sitting still, but never when I come to Kidspace!” — Connor, age 10

-The ArtBar is now open on the weekends and during school breaks — make art in Kidspace or take a project home with you.
+The ArtBar is now open on weekends and during school breaks.

 Kidspace is a child-centered art gallery and hands-on studio presenting exhibitions and educational experiences in collaboration with leading artists.
 The program focuses on contemporary social issues and expanding notions of art and art materials.
 Artists are selected for the educational and artistic merit of their work and their ability to connect to children (and adults).
 Exhibitions have featured renowned artists from around the world including Long-Bin Chen, Devorah Sperber, Portia Munson, Lisa Hoke, Willie Birch, Gajin Fujita, Tim Rollins and K.O.S., Roger Shimomura, Ran Hwang, Nick Veasey, and Nick Cave.
 Explore past Kidspace exhibitions here.

 Wendy Red Star’s Apsáalooke: Children of the Large-Beaked Bird is on view now.